Haymarket Theatre Royal

 L.A.
 Present day.
 French media tycoon Orgon has re-located to Tinseltown with his family, his heart set on becoming Hollywood royalty.
 With a new studio to his name, and a palatial Beverly Hills mansion, his empire seems infallible.
 But all is not as it seems as Orgon falls under the seductive spell of Tartuffe, a radical American evangelist.
 So comprehensively has Tartuffe hoodwinked Orgon that he looks set to steal his fortune, drive away his son, seduce his wife and marry his daughter.

-A 'dual-language' theatre production performed in both English and French with surtitles throughout the performance.
+This 'dual-language' theatre production is performed in both English and French, with surtitles throughout the performance.

+The cast features Paul Anderson as 'Tartuffe' and Audrey Fleurot as 'Elmire'.
 Directed by Gerald Garutti with designs by Tim Goodchild, lighting by Paul Anderson, music by Laurent Petitgand and sound by David Gregory.
-Gerald Garutti is the former dramaturg of the French Peopleís National Theatre.
+Gerald Garutti is the former dramaturg of the French People's National Theatre.

 Christopher Hampton's London stage plays include The Philanthropist from 1970, most recently seen at the Trafalgar Studios in 2017 starring Matt Berry, Simon Bird, Lily Cole, Charlotte Ritchie and Tom Rosentha, and directed by Simon Callow; Treats from 1976, most recently seen at the Garrick Theatre in 2007 starring Billie Piper along with Kris Marshall and Laurence Fox, and directed by Laurence Boswell; and the 1967 play Total Eclipse from 1967, most recently seen at the Menier Chocolate Factory in 2007 starring Daniel Evans and Jamie Doyle and directed by Paul Miller.
 Christopher Hampton was also one of the co-writers of Andrew Lloyd Webber's Sunset Boulevard and Stephen Ward the Musical.